 - The assets and deferred outflows or resources of the City exceeded its liabilities and deferred inflows of resources at the close of the most recent fiscal year as shown in the summary of net position on the following pages.
 The unrestricted amount of net position may be used to meet the City's ongoing obligations to citizens and creditors. - The City's total net position increased as shown in the summary of changes in net assets table on the following pages.
-The increase this year was due to land sale proceeds related to the industrial park along with the issuance of special assessments. - For the current fiscal year, the City's governmental funds fund balances are shown in the Financial Analysis of the City's Funds section of the MD&A. The total fund balance increased in comparison with the prior year.
-This increase was mainly due to the sale of land and the issuance of debt, of which a portion was unspent as of year end. - The unassigned fund balance in the General fund as shown in the financial analysis of the city's funds section increased from prior year. - The City's total bonded debt increased during the fiscal year.
-The increase was a result of the 2022A General Obligation Improvement bonds.
+The increase this year was due to the increase in property taxes, operating grants and investment earnings. - For the current fiscal year, the City's governmental funds fund balances are shown in the Financial Analysis of the City's Funds section of the MD&A. The total fund balance increased in comparison with the prior year.
+This increase was mainly due to the acquisition of land held for resale. - The unassigned fund balance in the General fund as shown in the financial analysis of the city's funds section increased from prior year. - The City's total bonded debt increased during the fiscal year.
+The increase was a result of the 2023A General Obligation Abatement bonds.